All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Absolutely.
 In fact, patients over 40 often benefit most from sermorelin because natural GH production has declined further.
 Tirzepatide dosing is based on tolerance, not age.
 Your physician will account for any age-related health considerations.

-What if tirzepatide is not available or too expensive?
+What if tirzepatide isn't available or too expensive?

 Semaglutide is a well-studied alternative GLP-1 medication that stacks equally well with sermorelin.
-It is a single-receptor agonist (GLP-1 only) but still produces significant weight loss.
+It's a single-receptor agonist (GLP-1 only) but still produces significant weight loss.
 Your physician can help you choose the right GLP-1 medication for your situation. semaglutide therapy

 Do I need to take sermorelin forever?